Director-Michael Powell, Emeric Pressburger

 A British film made in 1947 that is way ahead of its time, Black Narcissus is a brilliant foray into the mysterious entity of nuns and the bitterness, both from humanity and from the elements, a group of nuns must face as they attempt to establish a new school atop the hills of the Himalayas.
 The look of the film is as fantastic as the story itself, with incredible cinematography, and a foreboding eerie quality to it.
 Black Narcissus is one of the great treasures of classic cinema.

 The cinematography and the art direction first and foremost must be praised as the lavish sets are just that- sets.
 However, the average viewer will be whisked away on a magical experience where it seems the sets are real locales- high atop the Himalayan mountains.
-Scenes contain howling wind, mist, and fog that are believable- all of the sets are built and structured and Black Narcissus was filmed entirely on a set.
-This tidbit is unbelievable given the realism that is the end result, especially since the film was made in 1947.
+Scenes contain howling wind, mist, and fog that is believable- all of the sets are built and structured and Black Narcissus was filmed entirely on a set.
+This tidbit is unbelievable given the realism that is the result, especially since the film was made in 1947.

 The lighting in the film is unique, specifically the vibrant colors of the pink flowers, and later, the closeups of Sister Ruth.
-A fantastic example of this is her decent into madness during the final act as her face, maniacal, yet lovely, is heavily featured.
+A fantastic example of this is her descent into madness during the final act as her face, maniacal, yet lovely, is heavily featured.
 Her face appears bright and hypnotic.

 A slight misstep the film makes is casting mostly white actors with heavy makeup in the Indian roles instead of actors with authentic ethnicity.
-This detail is glaring because the makeup used is not overly convincing and especially guilty is the casting of the gorgeous Jean Simmons as Kanchi, a lower class dancing girl, who the Prince becomes infatuated with in a sub-plot.
+This detail is glaring because the makeup used is not overly convincing and especially guilty is the casting of the gorgeous Jean Simmons as Kanchi, a lower-class dancing girl, who the Prince becomes infatuated with in a sub-plot.
 Still, this pales in comparison to the fantastic story and look of the film.

 Black Narcissus is a classic film that contains a bit of everything- drama, thrills, intrigue, gorgeous sets, lavish design, even a bit of forbidden passion- and executes all aspects of the film in brilliant fashion.
 A film admired by critics and directors through the ages, specifically championed by Martin Scorsese, the film has the unique quality of getting better and better with each viewing.

-Oscar Nominations: Best Art Direction- Set Direction, Color (won), Best Cinematography, Color (won)
+Oscar Nominations: Best Art Direction-Set Direction, Color (won), Best Cinematography, Color (won)